please note that you can click on the pictures above to freeze the transitioning

 The treatment protocol developed at our clinic is described below:

 An OCT scan is performed to confirm a diagnosis of skin cancer - a biopsy is generally not required.
 The scan will show the precise depth of the cancer down to 1/100th of a millimetre (see the image above).
 Other aspects of the tumour (that are recognisable on OCT) will determine if biphasic photodynamic treatment is suitable.

 2. INCUBATION WITH PHOTOSENSITISER

 A special photosensitising cream is applied to the tumour and this is left under a dressing for a few hours.
-The ingredient in the cream will be taken up by skin cancer cells, not by normal healthy cells.
+The ingredient in the cream will be converted to a light-activated molecule which selectively accumulates in skin cancer cells.

 3. ACTIVATION WITH LIGHT